-The traditional Russian folktale of the Fool of the World and the flying ship although a children’s story has a number of lessons built within it for those who care, or dare to look.
+The traditional Slavic folktale of the Fool of the World and the flying ship although a children’s story has a number of lessons built within it for those who care, or dare to look.
 For example there are themes of naivety and innocence, but also friendship, love, faith and belief.
 The important thing for the reader is to make up their own mind using their own knowledge and experience as to what if any lessons there may be, at least for them.

 The Fool of the World

-In the days of the great Tsars of Russia there lived in a village an old peasant couple who were the parents of three sons.
+In the days of the great Tsars there lived in a village an old peasant couple who were the parents of three sons.
 The two oldest sons were deemed to be young men of high intelligence and considered handsome to look upon by maidens.
 The youngest was deemed to be a fool.
 His parents were ashamed of him and often mocked him and were cruel to him calling him the Fool of the World.
 Sometimes he felt sad at this.
 Even so, he had a cheerful and optimistic disposition and mostly remained happy in his own ways.
 Read more